 - In the first bowl, fold in 1/3 cup buttermilk.

 - In the second bowl, fold in 1/3 cup raspberry puree and 1 teaspoon raspberry emulsion.

 - In the third bowl, fold in 1/3 cup blueberry puree and 1 teaspoon blueberry emulsion.

 - Pour each of the different cake batters into their own cake pan, spreading evenly with a small offset palette knife.

-- Bake until a cake tester or toothpick comes out with a few crumbs when inserted into the center, about 20 to 25 minutes.
-Check cake at 20 minutes or a couple minutes before, and then set the timer for 2 to 3 minute intervals if the cake needs to bake longer.
+- Bake until a cake tester or toothpick comes out with a few crumbs when inserted into the center, about 25 to 30 minutes.
+Check cake at 23 to 25 minutes or a couple minutes before, and then set the timer for 2 to 3 minute intervals if the cake needs to bake longer.
 You're looking for a few moist crumbs to come out on the toothpick when inserted into the center of the cake.